-In the summer of 1883, James A. Faulkner unearthed an unusually large human skeleton in the same area.
+In the summer of 1883, James A. Faulkner unearthed a gigantic human skeleton in the same area.
 Dr. Samuel Kramer of Smithtown was called in and measured this skeleton, which was found to be 7 feet 4 inches long, and deduced that it belonged to a person who was almost eight feet tall.

 That same year, the Smithsonian Institution dispatched a team of archaeologists to the Criel Mound in South Charleston.
 Led by Colonel Lewis Morris, the team conducted extensive digs of some 50 mounds in the area and issued a detailed report.

-As more digs progressed in the coming years, archaeologists in Wheeling, West Virginia, found another grouping of giants ranging in height from 6’7” to 7’6”, which also displayed unusual skull formations, with low foreheads and prominent backs of the skull.
+As more digs progressed in the coming years, archaeologists in Wheeling, West Virginia, found another grouping of giants ranging in height from 6’7″ to 7’6″, displaying unusual skull formations with low foreheads and prominent backs of the skull.

 As similar discoveries were unearthed, the Charleston Daily Mail published an article in October 1922 that stated:

 “One of the most interesting of the five state parks is Mound Park, at Moundsville from which that city derived its name.
-Probably no other relic of pre-historic origin has attracted as wide a study among archaeologists as the Grave Creek Mound, which has given up skeletons of the ancients who constructed it… Archaeologists investigating the mound some years ago dug out a skeleton said to be that of a female because of the formation of the bones.
+Probably no other relic of pre-historic origin has attracted a wide study among archaeologists as the Grave Creek Mound, which has given up skeletons of the ancients who constructed it… Some years ago, archaeologists investigating the mound dug out a skeleton said to be that of a female because of the formation of the bones.
 The skeleton was seven feet four inches tall, and the jawbone would easily fit over the face of a man weighing 160 pounds.”